Wrist arthrocentesis is the procedure of aspirating fluid from wrist joint and is used for diagnosis and therapy of various pathologies of the wrist.

-- After the procedure is done and sample is taken the needle is withdrawn.
-In therapeutic cases where injections are to be given, only syringe is removed keeping the need le secure in the place and the desired medication injected.
+- After the procedure is done and the sample is taken the needle is withdrawn.
+In therapeutic cases where injections are to be given, the only syringe is removed keeping the needle secure in the place and the desired medication injected.

 - At the end of any injection procedure, the needle should be swiftly withdrawn, and light pressure should be put on the needle site in the skin.